singer-yang/awesome-deep-optics/README.md

 ## Imaging models

 (I am trying to start a new repo to collect papers for optical/imaging process simulation.
-How do you thin about it?)
+How do you think about it?)

 The following are some materials I think will help you learn the imaging process.